knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - Domain : Retail
 - Exposure on inventory-mgmt, workflow-mgmt,
 - tenure 4.3 years, taste of good-developer caring-for-performance, building-reusable components for desktop-applications,
-- interview(process)
-- round-1 a set of multiple choice questions,
-- round-2(a coding on paper),
-- round-3 mgr+hr
-- in the coding round i was asked to build a floyd's trinangle which i had never heard of early, my-interviewer gave me hint that it was right triangle of * incrementing by one on each line, having some grip on for loops , I gave few attempts with 2 nested for loops, i was almost giving up , inteviewer said you are almost there with logic. when i went out from room. my friends from NIIT-java-training institute said what took you so long, it was 45 mins. we all had 20 min to 30 mins max. as we were waiting for the shortlisting, i knew i performed bad, but gave a thought that if selected, i will anwser boldly, confidently for 1 reason ( I wanted to work with the interviewing person), that was the impact he had created.
-Yes i was seleted, for next round, anwsered few things on socket,api, hobbies etc, joined tomax on 6th june 2005.
-An insight for you, if i like the inteviewing person (wisdom,patience,openess,smarter than me), i like to perform better and have inclination of joining the company, trading off on my expected-CTC
-- 6-months-traning

 - initally I was in a training of 6 months, re-trained on java,sql, dbms concepts, html,javascript.
 - we also received some good session on retail product as well. we were four peope from NIIT(different branches), and from tomax there were four dedicated mentors for us, later there were .